 Mean score of companies in the Gas/Diesel Oil industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Bunker Holding's score of 11 is lower than 57% of the industry.
+Bunker Holding's score of 33 is higher than 67% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2025, Bunker Holding, headquartered in Denmark (DK), reported total global carbon emissions of approximately 90,647,379,000 kg CO2e.
+In 2025, Bunker Holding reported total global carbon emissions of approximately 90,647,379,000 kg CO2e.
 This figure includes 77,597,000 kg CO2e from Scope 1 emissions, 1,886,000 kg CO2e from Scope 2 emissions, and a significant 90,733,911,000 kg CO2e from Scope 3 emissions.
 Notably, the Scope 3 emissions are primarily driven by the use of sold products, accounting for about 73,622,751,000 kg CO2e.
+In Denmark, Bunker Holding's emissions data for 2025 indicates a total of 129 kg CO2e attributed to female employees, although specific emissions data for Scope 1, 2, and 3 were not disclosed.
 Bunker Holding's emissions data is cascaded from its parent company, Bunker Holding A/S, reflecting a corporate family relationship.
-The company has not disclosed specific reduction targets or initiatives as part of its climate commitments, indicating a potential area for future development in sustainability practices.
-In the context of industry standards, Bunker Holding's emissions profile highlights the importance of addressing both direct and indirect emissions, particularly in the shipping and fuel sectors, where Scope 3 emissions can significantly overshadow direct emissions.
-The absence of defined reduction targets suggests that Bunker Holding may need to enhance its climate strategy to align with global sustainability goals.
+However, there are currently no specified reduction targets or climate pledges documented, indicating a potential area for future commitment.
+Overall, Bunker Holding's emissions profile highlights the significant impact of its operations, particularly in Scope 3 emissions, while the absence of reduction initiatives suggests an opportunity for enhanced climate action in alignment with industry standards.

 Access structured emissions data, company-specific emission factors, and source documents